SANUWAVE Health, Inc. (SNWV) CEO Kevin Richardson on Q1 2020 Results - Earnings Call Transcript

 The reason it took us until only last week to get it done really was – it had to do with CMS and what they were willing to pay, and making sure the right documentation on the pain was done properly.
 So when they came out and said, effectively you'll be able to – the site will be able to bill as if it’s in the clinic, but at 85% of what they would normally get, because the alternative person is treating them is a physician assistant or a registered nurse, instead of the physician.
 That was really what we were waiting for.

-We’ll begin rolling those out this.
+We’ll begin rolling those out this week.
 Since we've announced that we’ve had other sites come to us and say, “Hey, I didn't know you could do this in the home, tell me more.”
 I think it's going to be great lead generator for us, as well as more sites that want to use it mobility can then be sites that could use it in their clinics when things do return back to normal eventually.

 Well, that sounds – that's very interesting.
 In terms of the shift, there's a lot of companies that are going through with COVID.
 The press release with Mobile Health Systems, can you expand a little bit more on what that means for SANUWAVE?